PHALA ŚRUTHI OR UTTARA BHĀG

 Thus Hayagrīva completed the recitation of one thousand nāma-s to sage Agasthya.
 Hayagrīva continues to address Agasthya.

-In this Sahasranāma there are exactly one thousand nāma-s.
+In this Lalitha Sahasranāma there are exactly one thousand nāma-s.
 (Shiva Sahasranāma has 1008 nāma-s and Viṣṇu Sahasranāma has 1000 nāma-s with repetition of the same nāma-s.)
 Lalitā Sahasranāma is most secretive in nature and Lalitāmbikā is very fond of this Sahasranāma.
 Any mantra is considered as secretive in nature because of the bījākṣara-s involved.
 It is said that each nama of Lalitā Sahasranāma has hidden bīja-s and therefore, the entire Sahasranāma attains mantra status.

-The recitation gives the following benefits:
+The Lalitha Sahasranama recitation benefits:

 1. Gives disease- free life, eliminates poverty by providing materialistic wealth.